- 1 The World’s Playground (1870-1970)

 According to The New Jersey Division of Gaming Enforcement, after ten years in decline, total Atlantic City casino revenues hit $2.603 billion in 2016, an increase of 1.5 percent.
 Brick and mortar casinos actually earned $2.406 billion in 2016, down 0.3 percent from $2.414 billion in 2015, but then reached $2.413 billion in 2017.
 However, revenues from internet gaming saw a 32 percent increase from 2015 to 2016, then swelled by another 25% increase in 2017.
 Projections for 2018 currently indicate more modest but continued gains are likely.

 Not only that, but the consolidation of the market has sparked an increase in individual casino revenues.
-In addition, several properties have already begun preparing for the possible addition of sports betting, which would further improve revenues.
+Several properties now have sports betting operations up-and-running, with most of the rest continuing preparations to join them, which will further improve revenues.